 For me, the Halifax River is a fabulous asset.
 At the city’s southern limit you can get onto the Port Orange Riverwalk, where you can wander along the boardwalk or rent a kayak to paddle among the dolphins.

 1. Reed Canal Park

-Reed Canal Park is popular with locals, especially those with kids.
-It features a variety of amenities, like an 18-hole disc golf course, a playground, a pond
+This super public park is adored by locals, especially those with kids.
+Reed Canal Park features a variety of amenities, like an 18-hole disc golf course, a playground, a pond

 On Saturday mornings, the park’s pond is abuzz with remote control boats that kids seem to find mesmerizing.
 It’s a great place for a relaxing picnic or an evening walk as the sun sets.

 A spellbinding, multilayered attraction, the Dunlawton Sugar Mill Gardens are just a minute or two from South Daytona.

 This site goes back to a British-era plantation and sugar mill, established at the turn of the 19th century but destroyed in 1836 at the beginning of the Second Seminole War.